JustAnotherModder/JAM/README.md

 # JAM_Base
-JAM_Base is required for all JAM mods dated past the initial release date of this repository.
+JAM_Base is required for all JAM mods dated past the initial release of this repository.

 ### Requirements
 * [EssentialMode](https://github.com/kanersps/essentialmode/releases)